IronMax03/Better_Debugging/README.md

 6. **Run Your Program** <br>
     Execute the compiled program, and debugging logs or assertions will be printed as expected.

-## How to use it
-2. Include `Better_Debugging.o` in your repository.

-3. Add `#include "Better_Debugging.cpp"` to the header.

-4. Enable debugging mode by using the flag `-DEBUG_MODE` when compiling your project.
-This activates the debugging functionality.
-If omitted, the library will gracefully deactivate debugging without affecting your code.
-An alternative methode to activates **DEBUG_MODE** is by adding `#define DEBUG_MODE` before `#include "Better_Debugging.cpp"`.

 ### For example: